ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/details-page.md

 ### Update the Composition Function

-To grab the proper tea, it would be handy to have a `find` function go grab the tea based on the ID:
+To grab the proper tea, it would be handy to have a `find` function in `src/use/tea.ts` that would go grab the tea based on the ID:

 ```typescript
 const find = async (id: number): Promise<Tea | undefined> => {